Our Work

 Approach

-ABADE provided capital to existing SMEs through a competitive application process.
-Businesses were required to invest at least twice the amount of USAID’s contribution (but the average was much higher—6:1).
+ABADE provided capital to small and medium enterprises through a competitive application process.
+Businesses were required to invest at least twice the amount of USAID’s contribution, but the average was much higher—6:1.
 ABADE partnered with a manufacturer of hospital equipment to invest in a medical-grade cotton production line.

 To stimulate innovation, the program provided capital for new business ideas, also through a competitive application process.
 The Afghan business had to invest an amount at least equal to ABADE’s contribution.
 The program invested in a woman-owned vermiculture business (rich, high-quality compost made by worms)—the first of its kind in Afghanistan.

-In addition to capital investment, ABADE delivered technical and business advice to its SME partners and other businesses in areas of accounting, marketing, quality standards, and more.
+In addition to capital investment, ABADE delivered technical and business advice to its small and medium enterprise partners and other businesses in areas of accounting, marketing, quality standards, and more.

 Working with the Ministry of Commerce and Industries to improve Afghanistan’s business environment, ABADE identified and addressed policies and regulations that impact competition.